Thursday, November 26, 2020

 “Why did your father try to form that contract with you in the first place, Sairek?”

 Cyial shifted, moving to hold Sairek in a reassuring hug.
 “You've done nothing wrong at all.
-This time it will be my turn to keep you safe, alright?”
+This time it will be our turn to keep you safe, alright?”

 “This isn’t a competition…”